Do-It-Yourself Mini Split Air Conditioners have become very popular since they are a good alternative to a high cost HVAC installations.

 The main thing when installing the line set it to not kink the copper and screw it together carefully as to not strip the bolt threads.

-This is easy enough simply take your time by rolling out the copper line set on the ground first and hand tightening the bolts.
+This is easy enough, simply take your time by rolling out the copper line-set and hand tightening the connections before using a wrench.

 Screw the nuts on by hand carefully making sure not to strip the threads.
 Once hand tight use a wrench to tighten them up and get a good seal.